ScottLogic/Technology-Carbon-Standard/pages/information/hardware/examples/employee.md

 | Laptop  | Dell XPS 13 9310 | USA    | 300 | 0.015 | 26.4|7,920 | 0.410 |3,247|
 | Monitor | HP Z24s | Europe | 1000 | 0.06[^hpz24s] | 105.6 |105,600 | 0.328 |34,637|
 | **Total** ||||||**126,720**|| **42,214** |

-For example, the annual energy consumption for a Dell XPS 13 9310 laptop can be estimated as 26.4kWh compared to the 52.8kWh previously derived for a non-specific laptop model.

 This approach does not account for the variability in device usage patterns, as many devices will spend time in different usage modes (off, idle, max) in reality.
 However, it is still a useful starting point for identifying emissions improvement opportunities within an organisation's technology footprint.
 Continued refinement of this baseline estimate through more granular monitoring and profiling of actual usage would be required to enable rollout of more targeted carbon reduction initiatives.